Starkpsa/hackathon2023sep1/f.md

 I genuinely appreciate your mentorship and support.
 Your approachable nature and willingness to share knowledge create a positive environment that fosters growth and collaboration.
 You inspire confidence in the team, making it easy to approach you with questions and ideas.

+Here’s the feedback for all individuals, including MJ, rewritten in the requested format:

+### A.S (SVP)
+**Feedback:**
+Throughout the year, A.S has been a pivotal leader on the Spine side for WINS, guiding the team through various challenges and ensuring we stayed on track with our goals.
+Working under your leadership has provided me with invaluable insights into effective project management and strategic problem-solving.

+Your technical expertise is remarkable, particularly in your ownership of the Spine function.
+Your ability to break down complex issues and provide clear, actionable solutions has greatly benefited our team.
+Your commitment to excellence sets a high standard for all of us.

+I prefer collaborating with you because of your approachable nature and willingness to mentor others.
+Your insights and guidance not only enhance our projects but also foster an environment where learning and collaboration thrive.

+Wishing you continued success in your future endeavors!
+Your leadership has a lasting impact, and I look forward to seeing the further advancements you will drive.

+---

+### M (SDE3)
+**Feedback:**
+This past year, M has been a key contributor to our team, particularly through your leadership in the NRT OTC initiatives and the successful Polars migration.
+Your ability to navigate complex challenges has been crucial in driving our projects to completion.

+Your technical skills are exceptional, and your deep understanding of our systems allows you to provide valuable insights that guide our work.
+Your confidence in addressing challenges inspires those around you and promotes a culture of innovation.

+I enjoy working with you because of your collaborative spirit and constructive feedback.
+You create an environment where ideas can flourish, and your support has been instrumental in my growth.

+Best of luck in your future projects!
+I have no doubt that your skills and leadership will continue to shine and drive success for our team.

+---

+### A (SDE2)
+**Feedback:**
+Over the past year, A has played a significant role in onboarding WINS and has been a key resource for our team.
+Your strong problem-solving skills, especially in handling FX forwards, have greatly contributed to our success and efficiency.

+Your technical knowledge is impressive, and your quick turnaround times demonstrate your dedication to delivering quality results.
+You approach challenges with a positive attitude, making it easier for the team to collaborate effectively.

+I appreciate working with you because of your supportive nature and willingness to help others.
+Your insights and expertise make a meaningful difference in our projects.

+Wishing you all the best in your future endeavors!
+I look forward to seeing your continued growth and contributions.

+---

+### R (SDE2)
+**Feedback:**
+Throughout the year, R has made significant contributions to our projects, particularly in supporting the Spine function and Taxonomy 2*2 under A.S’s leadership.
+Your diligence during production releases has ensured smooth deployments, reflecting your strong commitment to quality.

+Your technical skills are impressive, and your methodical approach to problem-solving is commendable.
+You consistently demonstrate a solid understanding of the technologies we work with, which significantly enhances the quality of our deliverables.

+I prefer collaborating with you because of your positive attitude and willingness to assist others.
+Your support and knowledge-sharing create a collaborative environment that benefits the entire team.

+Wishing you all the best in your future endeavors!
+I look forward to seeing your continued growth and the contributions you will make under A.S’s guidance.

+---

+### S (DSE1)
+**Feedback:**
+Over the past year, S has been an invaluable member of our team, particularly in supporting the WINS project.
+Your technical knowledge and problem-solving abilities have greatly contributed to our success, especially during critical testing phases.

+Your proactive approach in fixing upstream job issues and ensuring that reference jobs are run smoothly during testing times demonstrates your dedication to the team’s goals.
+Your quick turnaround time in addressing challenges is truly commendable.

+I appreciate your friendly and helpful nature, which fosters a collaborative atmosphere.
+Working alongside you has made tackling complex issues much more manageable.

+Wishing you all the best in your future endeavors!
+I look forward to continuing our collaboration and seeing your growth in the coming projects.

+---

+### P (QA)
+**Feedback:**
+Throughout the year, P has played a crucial role in ensuring the quality of our work on the WINS project.
+Your meticulous approach to quality assurance has been instrumental in identifying issues early and ensuring smooth production releases.

+Your technical skills in QA are impressive, and your attention to detail significantly enhances the overall quality of our deliverables.
+Your thorough testing processes and feedback have helped the team improve our workflows.

+I appreciate your commitment to excellence and your supportive nature.
+Your ability to communicate effectively makes collaboration enjoyable and productive.

+Wishing you all the best in your future endeavors!
+I look forward to seeing the continued impact of your work on our projects.

+---

+### MJ (SVP)
+**Feedback:**
+Over the past year, MJ has been an essential leader in our WINS project, contributing significantly to solving the time zone problem.
+Your strategic insights and leadership have guided us through complex challenges, ensuring the project’s success.

+Your extensive technical knowledge and experience are invaluable.
+You have a unique ability to analyze problems from multiple angles, which leads to effective and innovative solutions.
+Your commitment to excellence inspires those around you to raise their own standards.

+I appreciate your approachable nature and willingness to share your expertise.
+Working with you has been a rewarding experience, and I value the guidance you've provided throughout our projects.

+Wishing you continued success in your future endeavors!
+I look forward to seeing the positive impact you will continue to have on our team.

+---

+### Pallavi (Teammate)
+**Feedback:**
+Throughout the year, I’ve had the pleasure of sitting alongside Pallavi, who consistently brings a positive energy to our workspace.
+While we don’t work directly on projects together, our conversations about work and life have enriched my experience at the company.

+Pallavi's technical knowledge and attention to detail are impressive.
+She approaches her work with a thoughtful mindset, which often inspires those around her.
+Her ability to communicate effectively fosters a supportive atmosphere in our shared space.

+I truly appreciate our camaraderie and the way Pallavi takes the time to check in and share insights.
+It’s comforting to have someone who cares and creates a sense of community, making our workplace more enjoyable.

+Wishing you all the best in your future endeavors!
+I look forward to our continued conversations and shared lunches.

+---

+### Shreya (Teammate)
+**Feedback:**
+Over the past year, sitting alongside Shreya has been a rewarding experience.
+Although we don’t collaborate on the same projects, our regular conversations about our work and personal lives have fostered a supportive environment that I truly appreciate.

+Shreya’s analytical skills and innovative thinking are commendable.
+She often brings fresh perspectives to our discussions, encouraging deeper insights into challenges we face.
+Her enthusiasm for her work is infectious and motivates those around her.

+I value the friendly rapport we’ve developed.
+Shreya’s genuine interest in my well-being and her willingness to share her experiences create a welcoming atmosphere that makes our shared breaks enjoyable and enriching.

+Wishing you all the best in your future endeavors!
+I look forward to many more engaging conversations and shared moments together.